EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 DTLS 1.3 PSK + ECDHE              184        190        57        431
 DTLS 1.3 PSK                      134        150        57        341
 ---------------------------------------------------------------------
-EDHOC RPK + ECDHE                  39        115        80        234
+EDHOC RPK + ECDHE                  39        114        80        233
-EDHOC PSK + ECDHE                  41         46        11         98
+EDHOC PSK + ECDHE                  41         45        11         97
 =====================================================================
 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-compare1 title="Comparison of message sizes in bytes with Connection ID" artwork-align="center"}

 In reality the total overhead will be larger due to mechanisms for fragmentation, retransmission, and packet ordering.
 The overhead of fragmentation is roughly proportional to the number of fragments, while the expected overhead due to retransmission in noisy environments is a superlinear function of the flight sizes.

-Connection ID is not supported with TLS 1.3. {{fig-compare2}} compares the message sizes of EDHOC with the DTLS 1.3 {{I-D.ietf-tls-dtls13}} and TLS 1.3 {{RFC8446}} handshakes without connection ID.
+Connection ID is not supported with TLS 1.3. {{fig-compare2}} compares the message sizes of the DTLS 1.3 {{I-D.ietf-tls-dtls13}} and TLS 1.3 {{RFC8446}} handshakes without connection ID.

 ~~~~~~~~~~~~~~~~~~~~~~~
 =====================================================================